-If written in the right way, a cover letter can be a powerful statement that makes prospective employers stand up and take notice.
-If you’re in your 50s or 60s, you’ll have a wealth of transferable skills and experience that will be of great value in many job roles, but you need to present these in a way that will knock the socks off your future boss!
+A cover letter can be a powerful statement that makes prospective employers stand up and take notice of a job application.
+If you’re in your 50s or 60s, you’ll have a wealth of transferable skills and experience that’ll be of great value in many job roles.
+The key is to present these in a way that’ll knock the socks off your future boss.

-To help you get you on the pathway to success, we’ve come up with a list of helpful advice so you can create a cover letter you can’t wait to share.
+To help get you on the pathway to success, we’ve come up with a list of useful advice so you can create a cover letter you can’t wait to share.

 Use your cover letter to enhance your CV